-The Dean-On-Call program was established in Spring 2018 as a means to provide real-time support to students who may be experiencing difficulties in navigating the university environment.
+The Dean-On-Call Program is a means to provide real-time support to students who may be experiencing difficulties in navigating the university environment or being successful as a student.
 Currently, the group of administrators who serve in this rotation represent several areas within the Student Affairs & Enrollment Management (SAEM) Cabinet area.
-These administrators provide consistent and comprehensive coverage from 8am-5pm, Monday through Friday, in Student Services Building (SSB) 403.
 Each administrator comes with a wealth of professional knowledge and experience and engages in ongoing training to continue to provide the best service to students who are looking for support and guidance.

-This initiative serves to support students through four (4) primary approaches:
+This initiative serves to support students through five (5) primary approaches: